rylincoln/developer.fulcrumapp.com/_expressions/reference/isselected.md

 permalink: /expressions/reference/isselected/
 ---

-## ISSELECTED

-Checks whether a given choice is selected for a choice field or classification field

 ### Parameters

 `value` * (__required__) - The choice field, classification field to check for a value being selected